Iaal: History

 It appears that Iaal was inhabited prior to the arrival of Barbar, as evidenced by a census conducted by the Ottomans in 1555 showing that there were 34 males in the village at that time (females were excluded from the census).
 However, who these villagers were and where they originated from is unknown.
-What can be presumably safely deduced is that the modern descendants from Iaal are a product of Barbar, those serving him and those who were counted in the 1555 census.
-Based upon the 1555 census alone, there should be more than the few thousand people currently claiming an origin from Iaal, i.e. if the population was able to grow without the interference of many unnatural deaths (e.g. killings) and/or significant migration and subsequent loss of identity.

 Agriculture

 The land of Iaal is watered by Iaal Dam and its outflow of Wadi Iaal.
 This makes it fertile, sustaining a variety of produce and grazing animals, and has resulted in making Iaal famous for its olive tree gardens.

 Climate

 Iaal's climate is typical of a Mediterranean plain village: with heavy rains, mild winters and hot, dry, arid summers.
 Its annual rainfall is 810 mm.
 Its average monthly temperatures are shown below:

 People

 Its inhabitants number about 1,000 people (although precise figures are unattainable).
 In 1988 Iaal had a total population of 903, and in 1998 its population increased by almost 20% to 1,082 people.
 However, these figures relate to all registered citizens originating from the village, including both residents in Lebanon and those who emigrated abroad.
 The people of Iaal are also all related to one another through common ancestors.
 The majority of people who trace their ancestry to the village actually live outside of Iaal.
 The overwhelming majority of these immigrants and their descendants live in Australia, primarily Sydney, in the local government areas of the Municipality of Kogarah (especially the suburb of South Hurstville) and the City of Liverpool.
 This diaspora community also runs the Iaal Charitable Association Inc. During the late 19th and early 20th century, most people from Iaal (at the time) emigrated to Latin America; however, these emigrants fully assimilated into their new environments and lost all connections with their homeland.

 Some common surnames of people from Iaal include Affouf, Al-Choukairy, Al-Hage, Ardati, Ayyoub, Dennaoui, Diab, Dib, Elmir, Habib, Hadid, Halbouni, Hammoud, Hussein, Ibrahim, Issa, Jameel, Khidr, Mahrees, Merhi, Nasreddine, Nasser, Shehaddy, Subkhi and Taleb.